 There have been shortages of some food products in the supply chain as food producers have had to adapt or re-prioritise production.
-The situation is improving but where one or two items in a Gift Box are not available we will substitute them with similar alternatives where possible.
+This includes for example the rationalisation of pack sizes for some products where manufacturers have chosen to focus on core ranges or the unavailability of certain pub snacks because producers have ceased production due to the closure of the hospitality trade.
+The situation is changeable but where one or two items in a Gift Box are not available we will substitute them with similar alternatives where possible.
 So please be aware that there may be minor variations to the box contents as described.

-Lockdowns across the world have started to be eased sporadically but their impact on global logistics will remain for the foreseeable future.
-With reduced cargo flights, greater cross-border checks and depleted workforces, the global carriers used to ship our parcels across the world are still experiencing significant disruptions to services, especially the postal operators.
 This means that postal deliveries to most countries are taking longer than normal and the incidents of non-delivery has increased for some countries.
+Economy and tracked postal shipments to Australia and New Zealand can take as long as a month in some cases.
 Express courier services are less affected but even they are seeing a slight increase in delivery times.
-It is up to you to check the latest status for the country you wish to ship to.
+With ongoing restrictions being applied across the world, the impact on global logistics is likely remain for the foreseeable future.
+It is more important than ever that you chose the right shipping option for your needs and it is up to you to check the latest status for the country you wish to ship to.

-As our carriers cannot guarantee that your parcel will be delivered or delivered on time should they encounter disruptions en route, any orders you place whilst the pandemic is still in force assumes you understand and accept these risks.
-In these (Force Majeure) events that are outside our control, we will not be able to provide a refund or any compensation where they occur.
+As our carriers cannot guarantee that your parcel will be delivered to their normal (pre-covid) delivery timescales as shown in the International Shipping page, any orders you place whilst the pandemic is still in force assumes you understand and accept the risk of possible delays.
+Specifically, if you choose to send your parcel by economy (untracked) post, for which we have no visibility nor control over during transit, we will not be able to provide a refund or any compensation for excessive delays or non-delivery.

-Despite the ongoing challenges, we will do everything we can to make sure you can still send some home comforts to loved ones abroad at a time when they may need it most.
+Despite the ongoing challenges, we are doing everything we can to make sure you can still send some home comforts to loved ones abroad at a time when they may need it most.